 Stage two.
 The narcissist changes towards you, arguments, gaslighting, the silent treatment and much more, you should really kick them out and close the door, but you don’t see it as them being the problem.
 You’ve been manipulated into thinking it’s all down to you.
 So you work harder to please them again in everything that you do.

 Stage three.
 They leave you for someone new.
 They’ve been on dating sights, perhaps getting close to someone you knew.
 They make you look crazy to the new person.
 All while they are enjoying triangulating you.
-The new person doesn’t understand that their situation will also worsen.
+The new person doesn’t understand that their situation is about to worsen.

 Stage four.
 They come back, you believe they’ve changed, because of the trauma bond and the love you had in the beginning before their mask slipped, you give it another go.
 When the reality of what you now know, you should have really said NO.